Build Procedural Training Modules

 SELF community of practice offers financial and technical support for the adaptation and expansion of existing clinical skill training content so that it is publicly available and free-to-use.

-Developing a training module can be challenging, but you can receive support from the SELF community of practice (CoP) to guide you through the process.
+Developing a training module can be challenging but you can receive support from the SELF community to guide you through the process.
+Connect with other developers, attend monthly meetups, and get support.

 “Our training module combines a virtual reality mobile app with an easy to build, low cost simulator.
 Together these two tools teach both when different hemorrhage control techniques should be used and how to properly execute them”